SolomonOjigbo/SkillLink/README.md

 # SkillLink App

-This app was bootstrap with daisyUI template
+This app was bootstrap with daisyUI Starter Kit

 ## ✨ Fast prototyping